 We plan to spend an average of £1.9bn per year on capital investment.
 Having constrained our investment in capital renewals to between £400m and £600m per year for the last five years, against an estimated steady state requirement of around £1bn per year, this Business Plan sets out a renewals investment plan that builds up to a sustained level of around £925m.
-This increase in renewals requires Government funding to support our existing commitments made on major programmes, such as new trains.

 We will invest to improve our asset data, monitoring and analytical tools to help us target our investments and ensure we achieve best value for money.